pragyanatvade/nerdsden-backup/content/pages/1_about/index.md

 ![Frustrated Programmer](./frustrated-programmer.png "Frustrated Programmer")

 Frustrated by the [mess we are in](https://www.youtube.com/watch?v=lKXe3HUG2l4) as software developers.
 Frustrated by how hard and slow it is to build reliable software.
 Frustrated by unknowingly inducing bugs while improving the system.
 Infuriated by developing or maintaining the crappy software systems because your boss thinks it is fast and cheap.
+You feel you don't seem to be achieving your potential.

 **Still, you are full of hope, a positive mindset and damn good ideas.**